MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 - 3 = Internet
 - 4 = Restricted sites

-For example, if the ZoneID is 2, macros in that file won't be blocked by default.
+For example, if the ZoneID is 2, VBA macros in that file won't be blocked by default.
 But if the ZoneID is 3, macros in that file will be blocked by default.

 ### Use the Readiness Toolkit to identify files with VBA macros that might be blocked